StudioBrightside/clipboardchecker/readme.md

 Although unknown to many, JavaScript can [interact with your clipboard](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Interact_with_the_clipboard) without you noticing it.
 This adds for a bit of service (on the Fox News website, when you copy an excerpt, the line "Read more on Fox News..." is added), but can be harmful as well (check a – harmless – demo at [clipboardchecker.studiobrightside.io](https://clipboardchecker.studiobrightside.io)).

+## How does it work?

+- When you selected a piece of text in your browser, and you copy it (either hitting ⌘+C/Ctrl+C or copying it from the context menu), the DOM fires a `copy` event
+- A small piece of JavaScript (`/content.js`) catches this event and asks the Chrome Runtime if it can match the clipboard contents with the currently selected text (which is provided via an JavaScript API)
+- The Chrome runtime (`background.js`) fetches the clipboard – by some magic from StackOverflow – and matches it with the selection.
+If there something fishy going on, it will tell the active tab to show a popup.

+## Limitations

+- `document.getSelection().toString()` parses the current selection to a string, but your clipboard can typically handle rich data.
+This sometimes causes false positives to occur.
+- To prevent the popup from firing constantly, the clipboard check is only triggered when some text has been selected.
+For example: rurns out that password managers are manipulating your clipboard as well (seems fair when you come to think of it).

 ## Getting Started

 This extension does not need any building/compiling to run.
 Mount the root of this folder as an "unpacked" extension in Google Chrome to develop.